Shafiqua Maloney

 Shafiqua Maloney (born 27 February 1999) is a Vincentian middle-distance runner.
 She holds the 800 m national record both indoors and outdoors.

 NCAA career

-She studied for two years at Southern Illinois University and in 2018 moved to the University of Arkansas.
+Maloney studied for two years at Southern Illinois University starting in 2016 and moved to the University of Arkansas in 2018.
 She has competed at 200m, 400m, 800m and in 300m hurdles events.
-She won the 800 m gold and the 400 m silver medal in the 2021 NACAC U23 Championships.
+She won the 800m gold and the 400m silver medal in the 2021 NACAC U23 Championships.

+In the 2022 NCAA Division I Indoor Track and Field Championships Maloney placed 6th in the 800m and won gold with her team in the 4x400m relay.

 Professional career

 She competed in the women's 800m event at the 2020 Summer Olympics, and was the sole flag-bearer for her country in the Parade of Nations during the opening ceremony.

 Maloney also competed at the 2024 Olympics in Paris, France, finishing 4th in the women's 800m final.